wds4/electron-react-boilerplate-nostr/README.md

 Currently, this app works in dev mode.
 The mac release (v0.1.x-alpha) also is functional. linux and windows releases are not yet functional.

 - automatic generation of privkey and pubkey
+- abiliity to import privkey and pubkey
 - view and manage basics of your profile (name, picture_url, etc)
+- support for multiple profiles
 - main feed in 3 modes: "following" (your follows), "Extended following" (+ their follows) and "firehose" (completely unfiltered)
 - view other profiles
 - follow / unfollow button